 - Identity Threat Detection and Response: The identity suite delivers holistic prevention, detection, and response.
 It protects in real time against credential theft, privilege escalation, lateral movement, data cloaking, identity exposure, and more supporting conditional access and zero trust cybersecurity.

-- Identity Attack Surface Management: Identity assessment tools provides instant Active Directory visibility of misconfigurations, suspicious password and account changes, credential exposures, unauthorized access, and more enabling identity-focused attack surface reduction.
+- Identity Attack Surface Management: Identity assessment tools provide instant Active Directory visibility of misconfigurations, suspicious password and account changes, credential exposures, unauthorized access, and more, enabling identity-focused attack surface reduction.

-- Identity Cyber Deception: The network and cloud-based deception suite lures attackers into revealing themselves.
-Through misdirection of the attack with tactics including breadcrumbs and decoy accounts, files and IPs, organizations gain the advantage of time to detect, analyze, and stop attackers and insider threats without impacting enterprise assets.
+- Identity Cyber Deception: The network and cloud-based deception suite lure attackers into revealing themselves.
+Through misdirection of the attack with tactics including breadcrumbs and decoy accounts, files, and IPs, organizations gain the advantage of time to detect, analyze, and stop attackers and insider threats without impacting enterprise assets.